minhtr05/obsidian/Economics/Year 12 - Unit 3/Chaper 1/Inflation.md

 Inflation is the Rising cost of **Goods and Services** that regular households buy, and is measured by the [[Consumer Price Index|Consumer Price Index (CPI)]], which is based on a regular "basket of goods" that a traditional household is likely to buy.

+One of the causes for Inflation is an inbalance in the [[Supply Demand Curve]], if it is not at equilibrium it.
+>[!exq]- Supply
-One of the causes for Inflation is an inbalance in the [[Supply Demand Curve]], if it is not at equilibrium it, e.g. Supply is lower than equilibrium, this causes an increase in price as consumer's compete over the limited supply, which is [[#Cost-Push|Cost Push Inflation]].
+>Supply is lower than equilibrium, this causes an increase in price as consumer's compete over the limited supply, which is [[#Cost-Push|Cost Push Inflation]].

 Target rate of **2-3%**